lingualdev/i18n-check/README.md

 After the installation, i18n-check can either be accessed via defining a command in the `package.json` file or directly in the CLI.

-Update the your `package.json` and add a new command:
+Update your `package.json` and add a new command:

 ```bash
 "scripts": {